 I watched one of my favorite films, Day for Night, with a small group of folks who are devoted to cinema.
 I have a special fondness for films about films.
-Cinema Paradiso, The Stuntman, Sunset Boulevard, Singing in the Rain, and their ilk always bring my remote to a delighted halt when I happen upon them.
+Cinema Paradiso, The Stuntman, Sunset Boulevard, Singing in the Rain, Once Upon a Time in Hollywood, and their ilk always bring my remote to a delighted halt when I happen upon them.

 The film features a tour de force performance by Valentina Cortese and a “tour de WOW” appearance by Jacqueline Bisset.